isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 us to reimagine how we make sense of the cosmos.&nbsp;</p>
 <p>[ATTACH PHOTO OF EVENT HIGHLIGHTS]</p>
 <h4><strong>The Quantum Café–Sip, Chat, and Compute</strong></h4>
 <p>Want to continue exploring the quantum realm?
-Join us at Science Café:
+Join us at <a href="https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/the-quantum-caf%C3%A9-sip--chat--and-compute" rel="noopener nofollow" target="_blank">Science Café: Quantum Computing</a> on
-Quantum Computing on Friday 10 October 2025 for a buffet dinner, drinks, and mind-boggling conversations at Science Centre Singapore’s new exhibition Quanta School on Level 2.
+Friday 10 October 2025 for a buffet dinner, drinks, and mind-boggling conversations at the Quanta School exhibition, Level 2, Science Centre Singapore.
 Bring your curiosity and find out our speakers’ (super)position on quantum computing.
-They will be diving into the world of qubits and quantum algorithms.
+Hear from scientists discovering the world of qubits and quantum algorithms.
 Where’s the future of computing headed?
 Find out more event details in the poster below.
-Tickets are now available
-here: <a href="https://www.ams.org/publicoutreach/math-and-music" rel="noopener noreferrer nofollow" target="_blank"><u>https://programmes.tickets.science.edu.sg/attraction/science-caf-58833</u></a>.&nbsp;</p>
+Tickets are available now here: <a href="https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/the-quantum-caf%C3%A9-sip--chat--and-compute" rel="noopener noreferrer nofollow" target="_blank">https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/the-quantum-caf%C3%A9-sip--chat--and-compute</a>.</p>
 <p>[ATTACH POSTER]</p>
 <p><strong><em>Written by Jamie Uy</em></strong>
 </p>